How to install Xposed on Android Emulator running Android 5.1.1-7.1.2

-Thanks to KhanhNguyen9872 for the modded version of Xposed Installer 3.1.5 that fixes connection issue, and added x86_64 support, we can install Xposed easly on Android emulator running 5.1.1 (32-bit) and 7.1.2 (32-bit and 64-bit) without recovery.
-I have only tested on Memuplay but it should work on other emulators.
-You can try this on your old rooted phone as well
+Thanks to KhanhNguyen9872 for the modded version of Xposed Installer 3.1.5 that fixes connection issue, and added x86_64 support, we can install Xposed easly without using recovery.
+I have only tested on Memuplay emulator but it should work on other emulators, and rooted phones as well

-Xposed Installer works only on Lollipop 5.x.x, Marshmallow 6.x, Nougat 7.x.x, Oreo 8.x.
-If you are using Android 9 Pie and above, use Magisk Delta with LSposed module instead.
+Important: Xposed Installer works only on Lollipop 5.x.x, Marshmallow 6.x, Nougat 7.x.x, Oreo 8.x.
+If you are using Android 9 Pie and above, use Magisk (Or Magisk Delta for emulator) with LSposed module instead.
 Search for the tutorials how to do it

 Download modded Xposed Installer 3.1.5